-Our in-house restaurant continues to operate six days a week 52 weeks a year providing traditional Turkish Cypriot food at affordable prices, apart from its daily specials ranging from Bumbar through to Molahiya the restaurant also provides a range of kebabs with many varying mezes as accompaniments.
-Every Saturday the restaurant operates its Cypriot Night and for a fraction of many other venues offers a full meze, with Kebabs being served as the main dish, live music, dancing and much much more, as the restaurant does not have a drinks license, users are welcomed to bring their own alcoholic drinks.

-Cyprus Kitchen also supports the hiring of TCCA spaces by offering catering packages for parties, events as well as meetings and trainings.
+Our in-house restaurant continues to operate six days a week 52 weeks a year providing traditional Turkish Cypriot food at affordable prices; apart from its daily specials ranging from delicacies like Bumbar through to Molahiya the restaurant also provides a range of kebabs with many varying mezes as accompaniments.
+Every Saturday the restaurant operates its Cypriot Night and for a fraction of many other venues offers a full meze, with Kebabs being served as the main dish, live music, dancing in a a cultural environment.
+The restaurant does not have a drinks license however alcohol consumption is monitored and customers are welcomed to bring their own alcoholic drinks within reason.
+Cyprus Kitchen also supports the hiring of TCCA spaces by offering catering packages for parties, events as well as meetings and training.
 Cyprus Kitchen is also the home for the Luncheon club, a provision delivered through the joint collaboration with TCCA.
-The restaurant serves around 250 people per week.
-It is used as a place to have a low cost meal and a meeting venue or a place to have a taste of traditionally prepared Cypriot cuisine.
+The restaurant serves around 250 people at Cyprus Kitchen each week, as a place to have a low cost meal, meeting venue or a place to have a taste of traditionally prepared Cypriot cuisine, at a fraction of normal restaurant prices.